 In section 9 of the Special Supervision and Capital Buffers Ordinance (2014:993), the Government has prescribed that FI, in its supervision, shall follow the provisions set out in Articles 97-101 of the Capital Requirements Directive.
 Article 97 of the Directive states that the competent authorities, on the basis of the supervisory review and evaluation process, shall determine whether the own funds the institution has at its disposal are sufficient for covering the institution's risks, i.e. the supervisory capital assessment.
-The assessment is based on a comprehensive analysis of the bank and includes all of the requirements set out in the Capital Requirements Directive and the
+The assessment is based on a comprehensive analysis of the bank and includes all of the requirements Regulation.

-Capital Requirements Regulation.
 The Capital Requirements Directive mentions specifically the risks that are covered by Pillar 1 and some risks that are not covered by Pillar 1 in Articles 74-87.